etn-ccis/blui-angular-workflows/login-workflow/README.md

 ]
 ```

-To enforce type-safety, your custom `[Page]ErrorDialogService` should implement `IPxbAuthErrorDialogService`.
+To enforce type-safety, your `ErrorDialogService` should implement `IPxbAuthErrorDialogService`.

 ```
 import { IPxbAuthErrorDialogService } from '@pxblue/angular-auth-workflow';